ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/websites/wordpress.md

    mysql>
 ```

-What you call your database and user is up to you, but in this example I'll be using the rather uninventive `wordpress` and `wordpressuser`.
+What you call your database and user is up to you, but in this example we'll be using `wordpress` and `wordpressuser`.

 You'll need to use the `CREATE` syntax to create your new database: